MLZ is a cooperation between:

 TOPAS (under construction)

-Thermal time-of-flight spectrometer with polarization analysis
+Thermal time-of-flight spectrometer with polarisation analysis

 TOPAS Scheme TOPAS Scheme

-A beam stop at the centre of the ellipse blocks the direct line of sight to the reactor and a small 15 × 50 mm2 aperture at the reactor side feeds the guide only with neutrons, which can be used at the sample.
+It features a 45 m elliptic neutron guide, which transports the neutrons to the experimental area.
+The guide is designed to provide an intense neutron beam at the sample position while keeping the background low.
+A beam stop at the guide’s centre blocks the direct line of sight to the reactor, and a small 15 × 50 mm2 aperture at the reactor side feeds the guide with neutrons that are transported to the experimental area without parasitic effects.

-The TOPAS detector consists of 289 3He position sensitive tubes covering a solid angle of 3 sr. The resolution of 20 x 20 mm2 is well adapted to the divergence transported by the neutron guide.
+The TOPAS detector bank consists of 288 3He position-sensitive detector tubes in the main chamber, covering a solid angle of 2.33 sr. The resolution of 20 × 20 mm2 for a single 3He tube is well adapted to the divergence transported by the neutron guide.

-Typical Applications
+Typical applications

-By the use of thermal neutrons, a large range in energy and momentum transfer can be probed.
-In the direct time-of-flight geometry, the measurement of the momentum transfer is decoupled from the measurement of the energy transfer.
-Time-of-flight spectroscopy from single crystals explores simultaneously the Q, ω space and maps a variety of excitations by covering a large solid angle with detectors.
-Accordingly, TOPAS can be used for a wide range of applications, particularly for novel materials:
+Using thermal neutrons, a large range in energy and momentum transfer can be investigated.
+In the direct time-of-flight geometry, the measurement of the momentum transfer is decoupled from the energy transfer measurement.
+Time-of-flight spectroscopy from single crystals explores the Q, ω space simultaneously and maps a variety of excitations by covering a large solid angle with detector bank.

-• Mapping of coherent excitations in correlated electron systems, particularly magnetic excitations.
+• Mapping of coherent excitations in correlated electron systems, particularly magnetic excitations

-• Measurement of the density of phonon states to probe the molecular dynamics in molecular solids.
+• Measurement of the density of phonon states to probe the molecular dynamics in molecular solids

-Technical Data
+Technical data

-Primary Beam
+Primary beam

-• Beam Port: SR5m
+• Beam Port: SR-5m

-• Chopper system: 2 Fermi choppers, 1 Disc chopper
+• Chopper system: 2 Fermi choppers, 1 disc chopper

 • Chopper Frequency range: 200 – 600 Hz

-• Neutron guide cross section in-pile: 15 x 50 mm2
+• Neutron guide cross-section in-pile: 15 × 50 mm2

-• Maximum neutron guide cross section: 81 x 121 mm2
+• Maximum neutron guide cross-section: 81 × 121 mm2

 Experimental parameters